cfanatic/cpp-exercises/README.md

 ### Create Pipeline

-After the Jenkins server setup is done, you need to create a Jenkins pipeline.
+After the setup for the Jenkins server is done, you need to create a Jenkins pipeline.

-Select `Pipeline script from SCM`, so Jenkins will use the [Jenkinsfile](https://github.com/cfanatic/cpp-exercises/blob/master/Jenkinsfile) provided in this repository.
+Select `Pipeline script from SCM` in the options, so Jenkins will use the [Jenkinsfile](https://github.com/cfanatic/cpp-exercises/blob/master/Jenkinsfile) provided in this repository.

 ### Activate Webhook

 Jenkins shall trigger a pipeline run, whenever a new commit is pushed to the repository.

-Use `ngrok` to expose the Jenkins server to the Internet:
+Use `ngrok` on your host to expose the Jenkins server to the Internet:

 ```text
 ngrok http 8000